Advances and challenges in single-molecule electron transport: Computational techniques

 \subsubsection{Proposed improvements over GGA-based Kohn-Sham calculations}

+{ In the previous paragraph, the {\em principle} applicability of KS-theory for transport calculations has been discussed.
+In {\em practice}, additional difficulties arise, because actual computations always rely on approximate XC-functionals, mostly local and semi-local ones, such as the local density approximation (LDA), generalized gradient approximations (GGA) or the PBE functional (for an overview of functionals see \textcite{Fiolhais2003}).
+All these approximations neglect the `derivative discontinuity' \cite{Perdew1983,Sham1983,Yang2012}.
+This implies, roughly speaking, that Coulomb-blockade and related phenomena, {\it e.g.} partial charge transfer, are treated incorrectly, namely on mean-field level \cite{Evers2013}.
+There are numerous consequences, which have been investigated over the past three decades in quantum chemistry and computational materials sciences that we cannot cover here.
+For a first orientation see, {\it e.g.}, \textcite{Onida2002} and \textcite{Evers2007}.
+We briefly mention a few selected developments representative for the impact of the missing derivative discontinuity on {\it ab-initio} transport simulations:

+(a) Charge transfer can be a process that is critical for the properties of molecules on substrates including their transmission properties.
+In their seminal work \textcite{Neaton2006} have developed an understanding of the relevant microscopic processes and analyzed to what extent they are captured by semi-local XC-functionals.

+(b) In KS-theory charge transfer is controlled by the alignment of energy levels of weakly-coupled subsystems.
+Therefore, the charge-transfer problem goes along with an incorrect alignment of energy levels of weakly coupled subsystems. \textcite{Ke2007} have investigated the consequences of incorrect level alignments for the transmission function.

+(c) A problem of approximated XC-functionals that derives from the fact that Hartree- and exchange-interaction are not being treated on the same footing is the so called `self-interaction' error.
+Its impact on the conductance has been discussed by \textcite{Toher2005}.

-By far, most of the Kohn-Sham based transport calculations employ generalized gradient approximations (GGA) or hybrid XC-functionals.
-In order to improve upon the Green's functions, $G_\text{GGA}$, thus obtained several procedures have been devised; they can be understood as adaptation of repair strategies that have proven useful in other contexts of electronic structure computations.
-An overview is given by \textcite{Thoss2018}.
+In order to improve upon the Green's functions, $G_\text{GGA}$, thus obtained several procedures have been devised; an overview is given by \textcite{Thoss2018}.
 Three main themes can be identified:

-\begin{enumerate}[label=(\roman*)] \item One stays within the realm of Kohn-Sham theory, and thus keeps all its advantages, but one improves upon known artifacts of the GGA-functionals.
+(i) One stays within the realm of KS-theory, but one improves upon known artifacts of the GGA-functionals.
 Specifically, optimized long-range separated functionals are introduced that provide a significantly better description of the partial charge transfer between molecule and substrate \cite{Liu2017}.

-\item Alternatively, one leaves the realm of Kohn-Sham theory and computes a Green's function employing conventional many-body techniques, {\it e.g.}, the \gowo-method \cite{Bechstedt2015}.
+(ii) Alternatively, one leaves the realm of KS-theory and computes a Green's function employing conventional many-body techniques, {\it e.g.}, the \gowo-method \cite{Bechstedt2015}.
 Indeed, implementations of powerful \gowo-solvers for molecular matter are under way \cite{Faber2016,Wilhelm2016,Holzer2017,Wilhelm2018}.
-They open prospects for treating extended molecules with thousands of atoms and large enough basis sets, so that controlled simulations can be performed with converged computational parameters \cite{Setten2015}.
+They open prospects for treating extended molecules with thousands of atoms and large enough basis sets, so that controlled simulations can be performed with size-converged computational parameters \cite{Setten2015}.